Operation: To Fool A Hawke, Chap. 2

 Finally feeling myself relax, I slipped my arms around his neck and, with my best and most seductively impish grin, I replied, "And—me?
 What about me, String?"
 I felt his arms slide around my waist, and held my breath as I waited for his answer.

 "If that's what you want, Cait," he replied with a smile, before he swept me off my feet and laid me down on our bed.
 As soon as I felt my back hit the mattress, however, I pulled String down to me and smothered his lips with mine in a passionate kiss.
+I don't ever want to stop feelin' like this, I thought as I remembered how alive I felt every time String kissed me.

 When I let us both come up for air, I said, "I want you, Stringfellow Hawke.
 Always, and forever—you.
 I'll never get tired of you, Stringfellow Hawke.
 Never.
 I'll never leave you...and I love you, String."